LM358

 The LM358 is a low-power dual operational amplifier integrated circuit, originally introduced by National Semiconductor.

-It supports an operating voltage of +3 to +32 volts (single power supply) or ±1.5 to ±16 volts (dual power supplies).
+It uses a single power supply from +3 to +30 volts for VCC (though some variants go higher, such as 36 volts for the LM358B).

-Input voltage can range from −0.3 to +32 volts with single power supply.
-Small negative input voltages below ground are acceptable because the bipolar junction transistors at the input stage are configured such that their base-emitter junction voltage provides just enough voltage differential between the collector and base for the transistors to function.
+Input voltage can range from −0.3 volts to VCC.
+Small negative input voltages below ground (GND) are acceptable because the bipolar junction transistors at the input stage are configured such that their base-emitter junction voltage provides just enough voltage differential between the collector and base for the transistors to function.

+History

+After the development of the 741 and its dual and quad derivatives, National Semiconductor's Russell and Frederiksen developed an amplifier design suitable for low-voltage single supply packages, hinging on an input stage gm reduction technique due to James Solomon.
+This was developed into the LM324, which quickly became the industry standard quad op-amp.
+The LM358 followed shortly, a similar dual design, joining a group of low cost, decades old industry standards.